 Consider optimizing and updating these secondary sites.
 Make them easier to navigate by elevating popular products or resources.
 Show more product visuals and consolidate materials that users may want to access as a “kit.”

 Have you noticed an upward trend in visits to your site from mobile users?

 Even without a total overhaul of your site, minor updates can help make the site a more friendly experience for mobile users.
 Set a mobile-friendly preferred width.
 Standardize fonts to ensure they’re easily legible on smaller devices and make sure call-to-action (CTA) buttons are large enough for mobile users to easily select.

 Has it been a while since you’ve invested in new photography or videography?

 Aesthetically, new imagery or a homepage video can greatly enhance the look and feel of your site.
 Create a silent video to showcase your corporate culture or brand.
 Add some product demo videos or refresh the photography throughout your site to re-engage your visitors.

-Even if you do none of the above, be sure to track your Google Analytics to observe how your website traffic is fluctuating, identify the content users gravitate toward and ensure users are finding the resources they need.
-That way, when you are able to rebuild your corporate site, you’ll be ready.
+Even if you do none of the above, be sure to track your analytics to observe how your website traffic is fluctuating, identify the content users gravitate toward and ensure users are finding the resources they need.
+That way, when you are able to redesign your corporate site, you’ll be ready.

 In the meantime, browse this case study for website inspiration!